iRunFar’s Alli Miles runs in a pair of the Hoka Torrent 4 trail running shoes. Photo: iRunFar/Eszter Horanyi

 Glossary of Running Shoe Terms

-• Lugs — Lugs refer to the protrusions of material on the bottom of an outsole.
-While road running shoes often have minimal lugs, trail shoes generally have three- to six-millimeters deep lugs.
-Some trail shoes designed specifically for muddy conditions can have lugs as deep as eight to 12 millimeters!
-Take a look at our full best trail running shoes for mud guide for the luggiest of trail shoes.
+- Lugs — Lugs refer to the protrusions of material on the bottom of an outsole.
+While road running shoes often have minimal lugs, trail shoes generally have 3- to 6-millimeter deep lugs.
+Some trail shoes designed specifically for muddy conditions can have lugs as deep as 8 to 12 millimeters!
+Take a look at our full Best Trail Running Shoes for Mud guide for the luggiest of trail shoes.

-• Midsole — This is the spongy component between an outsole and your foot.
+- Midsole — This is the spongy component between the outsole and your foot.
 These days, midsoles feature a wide variety of foams and range from minimal thickness to nearly three centimeters of material.

-• Toebox — The toebox is the forward cavity of a shoe where your toes go.
-Toe boxes tend to be narrower in trail shoes aimed at faster or more technical running, while many runners prefer a roomier toebox as the length of their runs increase to multiple hours.
+- Toebox — The toebox is the forward cavity of a shoe where your toes go.
+Toe boxes tend to be narrower in trail shoes aimed at faster or more technical running, while many runners prefer a roomier toebox as their runs increase in length to multiple hours.

 The HOKA Tecton X 3 are performance shoes ready to go fast.
 Photo: iRunFar/Eszter Horanyi